gwochy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 grep -v "bin" /etc/passwd #displays all lines in the file that do not contain the pattern bin

 grep -i '^[a-z]' /etc/ssh/sshd_config #displays all lines starting with a letter

+tr 'Ac' 'Ze' #this replaces all Ac to Ze